giannilmbd/dynare/doc/manual/source/the-model-file.rst

        the homotopy procedure has been able to find a solution, then the approximate solution returned is :math:`\frac{y(s^*)-y(0)}{s^*}`.

+       If linearization is triggered, the variable
+       :mvar:`oo_.deterministic_simulation.homotopy_linearization` is set, and
+       the simulation corresponding to share :math:`s^*` is stored in :mvar:`oo_.deterministic_simulation.sim1`.

     .. option:: homotopy_marginal_linearization_fallback [= DOUBLE]

        Whenever the homotopy procedure is not able to find a solution for 100%